How To Add Stickers to Text Messages on iPhone and Android

 Add stickers to text messages on Android

 To add stickers to text messages on Android you will also need to install sticker packs.
 You can do this in one of two ways.
-You can add the packs from the Google Play Store or through the message app like you do on the iPhone.
+You can add the packs from the Google Play Store or through the messaging app as you do on the iPhone.
 Either way, you end up at the same place.

 - Open the Message app in Android and open a conversation.